hirememorey/yesand-music/DEVELOPMENT.md

 - Visual feedback queue has size limits
 - Analysis results are cached to avoid recomputation
 - Old feedback is automatically cleaned up

-### Thread Safety
-- All visual feedback operations are thread-safe
-- MIDI I/O operations are isolated from visual feedback
-- Control plane operations are synchronized

----

 ## Code Quality